 Amount of water Chris survived on: 1.5 gallons per day

 Number of close encounters with sharks: 2

 Captain Ahab moments: 1

 “That chocolate bar moment became so special.
-I switched off everything else around me and just focused on that three and a half minutes where I would slow everything down and savor every bite.
+I switched off everything else around me and just focused on that three-and-a-half minutes where I would slow everything down and savour every bite.
 I’ll tell you, that chocolate bar tasted better than a cheeseburger after 93 days at sea.
 You’re dealing with such immense obstacles that when you get to that one chocolate bar, you stop and appreciate that moment like no other experience.
-It becomes pure bliss - an invaluable reward that you just can’t put a price tag on it.”
+It becomes pure bliss – an invaluable reward and you just can’t put a price tag on it.”